 At the time the library became entrusted to the City for management, standards were upgraded to meet the requirements set forth by the Oklahoma Department of Libraries and State funding began to supplement the City's support.
 Of course, continued interest and donations by the club and other interested citizens assisted the library in meeting its needs.

 Through the years the local library has continued to grow.
-A Friends of the Library group was formed to lend support, the circulation and catalog system became automated, additional staff was hired so services could be enhanced and a technology grant made possible the addition of several online and CD-ROM reference offerings.
+A Friends of the Library group was formed to lend support, the circulation and catalog system became automated, and additional staff was hired so services could be enhanced.
 With all this growth, the library was moved in 1997 to its present location at 1200 Lakeshore Drive.
-We celebrate the advancement!
-The library will continue striving to meet Miss Fry's goals, the constantly increasing demands of society, and the needs of the local community.